stoehrmark/aqualogic-esp8266/README.md

 The main features of this project include:

 <b>Web Interface:</b> The ESP8266 device hosts a web server that provides a user-friendly interface for interacting with the pool automation system.
 Users can access this interface through a web browser on their devices.

+<b>Responsive Web Design:</b> Responsive web design that look good on all devices!
+The responsive web design will automatically adjust for different screen sizes and viewports.

 <b>Remote Control:</b> The web interface allows users to remotely control various aspects of the pool automation system, activating pumps, controlling lighting, and managing other system functions.